 If you want to stay overnight, Camping La Cascada campsite is located right next to the waterfall at Cascada Escondida.

 If you aren’t in the mood for a long hike but still want to capture some beautiful views of El Bolsón from above, Cerro Amigo is a short and gentle walk from the town centre.

 The top of the hill is just 2.5 kilometres by foot from Plaza Pagano.
 Looking over the town from the east, it’s a brilliant spot for watching the sun set.
 If you want to camp out, Camping Refugio Patagónico is located right at the foot of the hill.

-Unless you have a car at your disposal, the best way to get to El Bolsón is by bus from Bariloche.
+El Bolsón is located in the thick of the Andean mountains some 100 kilometres south of Bariloche, the main city in Argentina’s Lake District in northern Patagonia.
+Unless you have a car at your disposal, the best way to get to El Bolsón from Bariloche is by bus .

 Have you been to El Bolsón and done some trekking?
 Please share your experiences in the comments section below.